-If the only way you know of creating a filter in Google Sheets is the standard tool, I have a surprise for you. :) Come explore the FILTER function with me.
-There are plenty of ready-made formulas you can borrow, along with a new powerful tool that complements the filtering toolset immensely.
+If you only know how to make a basic filter in Google Sheets, I have a surprise for you!
+Come, we'll discover the Google Sheets FILTER function together.
+You will find many ready-made formulas and one powerful tool that complements the filtering toolset immensely.

-Some time ago we explained how to filter in Google Sheets using the standard tool.
-We mentioned how to filter by value and by condition.
+Some time ago we explained how to filter data in Google Sheets using the standard tool.
+We mentioned how to filter by value, by condition & by color using standard Google Sheets tools.
 However, spreadsheets always have more in them than we know.
-And this time I'm going to explore the Google Sheets FILTER function with you.
+And this time I'm going to introduce you to the Google Sheets FILTER function.

 Syntax of the Google Sheets FILTER function

-FILTER in Google Sheets scans your data and returns the required information that meets your criteria.
+FILTER function in Google Sheets scans your data and returns the required information that meets your criteria.

 Unlike the standard Google Sheets filter, the function doesn't do anything with your original data.
 It copies the found rows and puts them wherever you build the formula.